Report a Banded Bird

 the Love of the Lake For the Love of the Lake

-(FTLOTL) is a group of volunteers dedicated to the preservation
+(FTLOTL) is a political organization who claims to be a group of volunteers dedicated to the preservation

 and enhancement of White Rock Lake Park as an urban oasis.
 Since